karafka/karafka/.github/ISSUE_TEMPLATE/bug_report.md

 > [!IMPORTANT]
 > Failing to provide the required details may result in the issue being closed.
 Please include all necessary information to help us understand and resolve your issue effectively.

-### Screenshots/Logs

-If applicable, add screenshots or logs to help explain your problem.

 ## Additional Context